REQUIRED MATERIALS

 ![]() |

-All that remains is to attach the small pocket inside the bag.
+All that's left is to attach the small pocket inside the bag.

 🎉 The bag is finished

-Congratulations, the "Séverine" bag is ready to wear.
-Elegant, modern, and handmade, it can be customized in a wide range of leathers, colors, and finishes to suit your preferences.
-An ideal project for developing your leatherworking skills and creating a unique piece.
+Congratulations, the "Séverine" bag is ready to be worn.
+Elegant, modern, and handmade, it can be customized in a wide range of leathers, colors, and finishes to suit your desires.
+An ideal project to improve your leather crafting skills and create a unique piece.

-Tip: for a velvety crust we advise you to waterproof the bag with a water-based spray.
+Tip: for a suede split leather, we recommend waterproofing the bag with a water-based spray.

 ![]() |